loginethu/hetzner-cloud-init/README.md

 * the Hetzner Cloud API token (required)
 * a comma separated list of IPs that you want to whitelist in the firewall (required)
+* a comma separated list of PORTs that you want to whitelist in the firewall (required)
 * the `--floating-ips` flag if you also want to configure floating IPs (optional)

 NOTES: